 Also pending at FERC is a Section 206 proceeding concerning the justness and reasonableness of ISO-New England, Inc. Participating Transmission Owners' Regional Network Service and Local Network Service formula rates and to develop formula rate protocols for these rates.
-On August 17, 2018 a joint settlement agreement among a number of the parties was filed with the FERC and remains pending.
+On August 17, 2018 a joint settlement agreement among a number of the parties was filed with the FERC.
+FERC rejected the settlement agreement on May 22, 2019 and remanded the proceeding to the Chief Administrative Law Judge to resume hearing procedures.
+On May 24, 2019 the judge appointed a Dispute Resolution Facilitator to aid parties in settlement negotiations.
+The procedural schedule was suspended September 24, 2019 in order to allow participants to focus on settlement negotiations.
+The initial decision has been rescheduled to be issued on November 2, 2020.
 Fitchburg and Unitil Energy are Participating Transmission Owners, although Unitil Energy does not own transmission plant.
 To the extent that these proceedings result in any changes to the rates being charged, a retroactive reconciliation may be required.
 The Company does not believe that these proceedings will have a material adverse impact on the Company's financial condition or results of operations.